VSCode PDF extension

 and endobj

-, bitmask keys and hex strings
+, bitmask keys, and string objects

 - Auto-indent and auto-outdent on ENTER